 Ever since “the scientific research” was almost invented, people tried to explain how honey works and how to use it for better benefits.
 Today there are so many institutions and scientists researching it, that are impossible to summarize them.
 We follow the clinical trials that are made public and read the latest books on the subject.

-Like Ron Fessenden’s latest book: The New Honey Revolution.
+Like this book found on Amazon: The New Honey Revolution: Restoring the Health of Future Generations.
 A really good book that I recommend, which can be found in kindle version at a very good price.
 It’s easy to read, based on lots of real stories about people who have discovered, on their own skin, how good honey is for their health.
 About all the transformations and all life changes that followed after that.
 A revolutionary book, as it says itself.

-Another very good book describing the uses of honey as medicine, showing how beneficial honey is for wounds, burns, eyes, infants, stomach problems, skin and more, is Honey: The Gourmet Medicine by Joe Traynor.
+Another very good book describing the uses of honey as medicine, showing how beneficial honey is for wounds, burns, eyes, infants, stomach problems, skin and more, is Honey: The Gourmet Medicine.
 Unfortunately, it can be found only in paperback, as it was written in 2002.
-Yet a great book for only $8.95.

 Honey is not new.
 It is mentioned in every religious book on this planet.
 It dates back to before 2000 BC in Egyptian writings.
 New is only the way to look at it.